Dev-Craig44/next.js/README.md

 - **Data Fetching**: Server components are ideal for fetching data as they avoid extra server trips, making applications faster and more search-engine friendly.

 ---

+I'm lerning global styles, CSS modules, Tailwind CSS, and DaisyUI in Next.js.
+I will add more information about these topics later.